Course Handout - Systems Thinking: The Knowledge Structures and the Cognitive Processes

 ASIDE: Technically speaking, the root cause problem here is the repeated failure to cost into proposed management initiatives the true cost of any "derived data"[glossary] such initiatives might require.
 To ask a junior manager for "some figures" may seem, at first glance, an innocent and legitimate request on your part, but in most cases the systems YOU have given your junior manager to work with ought already to have given you that information.
 If they have not, and especially if that junior manager's team is already fully committed, then your request is a serious operational distraction, and should either be withdrawn or properly scheduled.
 Education and Health are constantly beset by requests such as this.

-what the government says is happening [in the NHS]
+between what the government says is happening [in the NHS] and the experience

-and the experience of the ordinary patient.
-This gap is caused by the inability
+of the ordinary patient.
+This gap is caused by the inability of hospital

-of hospital management to manage.
-Nobody from the chief executive down enjoys
+management to manage.
+Nobody from the chief executive down enjoys the sort of

-the sort of authority taken for granted by any small business.
-Even your local
+authority taken for granted by any small business.
+Even your local corner store

 "Ministers have spent more than £50 million on the organisation set up to save the NHS money on agency staff - with no evidence it has had any success, it emerged yesterday.
 Nearly four years after NHS Professionals was established to help short-staffed hospitals, the bill for temporary nurses and doctors has soared, reaching £1.6 billion last year. [.....]
 The aim of NHS Professionals was to fill temporary vacancies with NHS staff.
 But there are no records available to show the agency has made any savings [because] the cost savings of using NHS Professionals were accrued locally and there was currently no central collection of such information."
 (The Daily Mail, 17th April 2004.)